How does the word “accountability” make you feel — honestly?

 What Is Goal Accountability?

 Although we focus a lot on making plans, we know that taking action is equally, if not more, important.
-Many goal-setting techniques fall short on the accountability aspect, so let’s explore how you can set up structures of accountability.
+Many goal-setting techniques fall short on the accountability aspect, so let’s explore how you can set up accountability structures.

 The 2 Types of Goal Accountability